 Keeping your blood glucose in target range is a key objective for managing type 2 diabetes.
 That's why it's important for you to monitor and track your blood glucose levels.
-This will help your healthcare professional know how well your diabetes management plan is working and if you need to change or add to the medicines you're taking.
+This will help your healthcare provider know how well your diabetes management plan is working and if you need to change or add to the medicines you're taking.
 Since measuring blood glucose levels is now a part of your life, it's helpful if you understand the tests and the language used to describe your results.

-- There are different ways to monitor your blood glucose levels: - An A1C blood test, which is done at your healthcare professional's office, is perhaps the most important test as it helps determine how well your diabetes is managed over time. - Doing it yourself with a blood glucose meter, which is often called a blood glucose meter.
+- There are different ways to monitor your blood glucose levels: - An A1C blood test, which is done at your healthcare provider's office, is perhaps the most important test as it helps determine how well your diabetes is managed over time. - Doing it yourself with a blood glucose meter, which is often called a blood glucose meter.
 (Glucose is another term for sugar.) - Wearing a device called a continuous glucose monitor (CGM), which tracks blood glucose throughout the day. - Your blood glucose is always changing.
 Ideally, for many nonpregnant adults, it should be between 80-130 mg/dL before meals and below 180 mg/dL after meals. - The numbers are typically lower in the morning when you first wake up.
 This is called your fasting plasma glucose or FPG, for short.
-It's called this because you haven't had anything to eat for some time.

-• Monitoring blood glucose helps to show how well the diabetes medicines and treatment plan is working.
-It also helps avoid short-term problems like blood glucose going too high or too low.
+It's called this because you haven't had anything to eat for some time. - Your blood glucose levels are higher 1 to 2 hours after you have a meal.
+This is called postprandial glucose or PPG.
+The word prandial refers to meals. - Monitoring blood glucose helps to show how well the diabetes medicines and treatment plan is working.
+It also helps avoid short term problems like blood glucose going too high or too low.